802.1X Network Access Control

 The core components of 802.1X

-Basically, authentication via 802.1X consists of three components:
+Authentication via 802.1X basically consists of three components:

-• The supplicant: a user or device that wishes to authenticate itself in order to gain access to the network.
+• The supplicant: a user or device who wants to authenticate themselves in order to gain access to the network.

-• The Authentication Server: the AAA server (e.g., RADIUS) that processes the authentication and tells the Authenticator what actions to implement for the Supplicant (for example, assign Access Control Lists (ACLs) and VLANs).
+• The authentication server: the AAA server (e.g. RADIUS) that processes the authentication and tells the authenticator which measures should be implemented for the supplicant (e.g. assign access control lists (ACLs) and VLANs).

 Unfortunately, it should be noted that not every device is Dot1x-capable.
-Network printers, for example, are often left out and cannot be made 802.1X-capable by free software projects.
+For example, network printers are often left out and cannot be made 802.1X-capable by free software projects.

 Communication path from the supplicant to the switch to the authentication server.

-The EAP (Extensible Authentication Protocol) is based directly on the data link layer in the OSI layer model.
+The EAP (Extensible Authentication Protocol) is based in the OSI layer model directly on the data security layer (Data Link Layer).
 In 802 networks, the abbreviations EAPoL and EAPoW (for LAN and WLAN) are also frequently encountered.

-As a framework, EAP offers many different authentication methods that can be used alone or flexibly combined with an authentication server: Starting with the classic user/password authentication (MD5-Challenge) over OTP-Challenges (One-Time-Password) up to TLS and GSM/UMTS Sim cards, but also certificates or Kerberos tickets.
+As a framework, EAP offers many different authentication methods that can be used alone or flexibly combined with an authentication server: starting with classic user/password authentication (MD5 challenge) to OTP challenges (one-time password) and TLS and GSM/UMTS SIM cards, but also Certificates or Kerberos-Tickets.

-No reaction from the supplicant and the "Fail" action being performed.
+No response from the supplicant and the "Fail" action that is taken.

-The port status of an authenticator determines whether a supplicant is granted access to services on the LAN.
-The port starts in the unauthorized state.
-In this state, the port prohibits all incoming and outgoing traffic, except for 802.1x packets.
+An authenticator's port status determines whether a supplicant is allowed access to services on the LAN.
+The port begins in the unauthorized state.
+In this state, the port forbids all incoming and outgoing traffic, except for 802.1x packets.

-When the supplicant has been successfully authenticated, the port changes to the authorized state.
-This normalizes the traffic for the new network subscriber based on the rules and measures that apply to it.
+If the supplicant is successfully authenticated, the port changes to the authorized condition.
+This normalizes the data traffic for the new network participant based on the rules and measures that apply to it.

 A successful login with EAP/PEAP and the authorization of the port.